-Adults (18 to 64 years old) Seniors (65 years old and over) 1 Your own work situation (i.e. hours of work, or working conditions) Health of family members 2 Your financial situation (i.e. not enough money, or debt) Your own physical health problem or condition 3 Time pressures / not enough time Other personal or family responsibilities
+Adults (18 to 64 years old) Seniors (65 years old and over) 1 Time pressures / not enough time Health of family members 2 Your own work situation (i.e. hours of work, or working conditions) Caring for others (parents, family or friends) 3 Your financial situation (i.e. not enough money, or debt) Your own physical health problem or condition